-The PPP technique is a common way to introduce a new word to students in the EFl classroom.
-The PPP method in English teaching is a 3 step lesson plan that helps the student learn, understand and practice new vocabulary.
+The PPP technique is a common way to introduce new words and concepts to students in the EFL classroom.
+The PPP method in English teaching is a three-step lesson plan and teaching approach that helps the student learn, understand and practice new vocabulary.

 The three stages of a PPP lesson